What is employee engagement?

-The best way to improve employee engagement is by taking action on the insights.
-Here’s how to make sure your employee engagement insights result in real change and improvements for your people
+The best way to boost employee engagement is by taking action on the insights.
+Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee performance for your people.

-There’s a science to improving employee engagement.
-But unfortunately, there’s no cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.
+There’s a science to improving levels of employee engagement.
+But unfortunately, there’s no simple cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.

-There are two ways to approach your improvements – changes at an organizational level, and changes within individual teams.
+There are two strategies you can use to approach your improvements – create changes at an organisational level and changes within individual teams.